makersacademy/rps-challenge/README.md

 How to play
 ----------

+1. Enter your names and hit submit (if you don't have any friends leave the player 2 box empty and you will play against the computer)
 ![alt text](images/1.png "Starting a new game")

+2. Click a button to choose your move.
 ![alt text](images/2.png "Player 1 move")

+3. If you are playing a 2 player game it's now player 2s turn.
 ![alt text](images/3.png "Player 2 move")

+4. The outcome of the game will be revealed!
+Hit play again if you want to play again.
 ![alt text](images/4.png "Winner display")

 My approach